SooLee/docker-hello/README.md

 ### docker-hello
 This is a test-purpose repository for docker travis testing.
+Nothing fancy.